LGBTQ rights in Macau: Domestic violence law

 In 2011, the Macau government conducted a public consultation on a draft law against domestic violence in which "same-sex cohabitants in an intimate relationship" were in the scope of protection.
 However, in the concluding report published in 2012, the Macau government decided to drop the reference to same-sex cohabitants for "a lack of social consensus".

 In October 2015, Rainbow of Macau submitted a complaint to the UN Committee against Torture alleging the Macau government of "depriving persons in same-sex Relationship of equal protection in domestic violence legislation".
 The committee, in its concluding observations on Macau, noted its concern that not "all individuals in an intimate relationship regardless of their sexual orientation" were in the scope of the draft domestic violence law.
 The Committee urged the Macau government to protect all victims of domestic violence "without discrimination".

 In 2016, the Macau government insisted on the exclusion of same-sex cohabitants from the scope of the domestic violence legislation.
 Rainbow of Macau criticised the Macau government for enacting "a discriminatory law" and expressed its concern about "[sending] a harmful message to Macau communities that discrimination on the ground of sexual orientation is justifiable".

 Gender identity

 In February 2015, transgender women Avery (pseudonym) talked to the Macau media about the experience of abuse and bullying when she was studying in a local school.
 Avery requested the Macau authorities to change the gender marker on her identity documents.
 In June 2015, the Law Reform Consultative Committee announced the commencement of a study on revising the law to allow transgender people to apply for changing gender marker.

+According to the UN Human Rights Committee, despite the 2017 establishment of a working group on gender identity recognition, Macau still does not allow transgender persons to change the gender marker on their birth records and identity documents, reportedly for "lack of social consensus."

 In 2020, the UN Human Rights Committee asked the Macau government to provide information on any step taken to "legally recognize transgender persons" and enable them to change the gender marker on identity documents.
+In 2022, it stated that Macau should "should put in place a simple, transparent and accessible procedure for the legal gender recognition of transgender persons."

+Between 2004 and 28 February 2026, Macau's Identification Services Bureau received eight written requests to change gender on identification documents, all of which were rejected purportedly "in accordance with the law".

+In April 2026, the Legal Affairs Bureau said that legal gender recognition still required "prudent study" and given issues related to Macau's "core values, civil law provisions, and family relations," there are "no plans" to revise the legal framework.